Church Safety Team Training

 In a nutshell, our core class is two days of material everyone (armed and unarmed) should know on a safety team: laws relating to securing a location from attack, violence, vandalism, theft, etc., how to make a legal arrest, use of force continuum, situational awareness, note taking and report writing, conflict resolution, and the use of radios to enhance performance (and how not to let eavesdroppers know what you’re doing!).

-Finally, we can train people in OC Spray for legal carry in a security environment, handcuffing, and baton use.
-Nonlethal means to subdue a boisterous opponent.
+Finally, we can train people in OC Spray for legal carry in a security environment, handcuffing, and baton use: nonlethal means to subdue a boisterous opponent.

-Where are Mordecai Security's training programs conducted?
+Where are Mordecai Defense Solutions training programs conducted?

 Our training programs are primarily conducted in San Antonio, Texas, but we also offer on-site training for churches.